 Anton, hears him cursing the mower, walks over and offers to fix the mower.

 Anton gets the mower running, then explains that he worked his way from assembler to machinist at a tractor factory while living in The Ukraine.

 Perry then says how he has tickets to a baseball game and offers to take Anton for fixing his mower.
 Anton agrees.

-Back in the bedroom Easton is soon fast asleep and Kamilla lays next to him on the mattress.
+Back in the bedroom, Easton is soon fast asleep and Kamilla is laying next to him on the mattress.

 Perry begins to cut the grass near Easton’s bedroom and the noise of the lawnmower startles Kamilla.